karllundgren/multiplayerTextAdventure/README.md

 ### Player VS Player:
 - Type the letter 'P' to fight another player in the same room as you
-- YYou will then be prompted for a name, enter the name of the player you wish to fight
+- You will then be prompted for a name, enter the name of the player you wish to fight

 ### Loot:
 - Type the letter 'L'